-History was made last Friday, April 28 as the first Georgia medical marijuana dispensary opened its doors to the public.
+History was made on Friday, April 28 as the first Georgia medical marijuana dispensary opened its doors to the public.
 The store, called Trulieve, is part of a cannabis company with locations in Florida and Arizona.
 They sell a variety of lotions, oils, and capsules.

 Read on to find out about the first Georgia medical marijuana dispensary and what makes the occasion so momentous.